Why IQ Testing Should Be Mandatory When Hiring for the C-Suite

 4. Curiosity / Agreeableness 🧩

-5. Health and Energy âš¡
+5. Health and Energy ⚡

-These factors are the necessary foundations for effective leadership and they can be measured.
-But, just focusing on IQ testing, we know that intelligence, as measured through IQ or aptitude testing, is the single strongest predictor of success in a senior leadership role.
+know that intelligence, as measured through IQ or aptitude testing, is the single strongest predictor of success in a senior leadership role.
 Yet, in many organisations, especially at the board level, cognitive testing is skipped entirely.
-“We just assume they’re smart — they’re already senior,” is a common view.
+“We just assume they’re smart.
+They’re already senior” is a common view.

 Boards often feel uncomfortable asking senior leaders to complete assessments.
-There’s a perception that it’s “beneath” someone at that level — or that it signals a lack of trust.
+There’s a perception that it’s “beneath” someone at that level or that it signals a lack of trust.
 But the real risk lies in not testing.

 Assuming something is not due diligence and that mindset often results in costly mis-hires, especially when candidates look sophisticated on paper, interview well, and offer glowing (self-nominated) referees, but may lack the intellectual horsepower required to lead complex organisations.

 A candidate who interviews well doesn’t necessarily think well.
-Boards are often swayed by presentation, confidence, and experience — all of which are visible and easy to assess.
+Boards are often swayed by presentation, confidence, and experience, all of which are visible and easy to assess.
 But traits like strategic thinking, mental agility, and problem-solving under pressure?
 These require deliberate testing.
 Without it, boards are blind to critical risk factors in a candidate’s leadership profile.

 Relying on intuition, gut feel, charisma, and experience alone is not enough.
-If you want more successful C-Suite executives, and fewer costly leadership failures, you must test for what really matters.
+If you want more successful C-Suite executives and fewer costly leadership failures, you must test for what really matters.

-Stop assuming, start measuring and make it a standard part of the executive hiring process.
+Stop assuming, start measuring, and make it a standard part of the executive hiring process.

-Want to improve your hiring process?
 Contact Fermion for expert psychometric testing solutions.

 About the Author:

 Fermion specialises in psychometric testing for recruitment.
-Please contact Fermion to discuss how a test of IQ, EQ and a personality profile, or any other psychometric test, can help with you your recruitment decisions.
+Please contact Fermion to discuss how a test of IQ, EQ, and a personality profile, or any other psychometric test, can help with your recruitment decisions.

-Christopher Apps is a Workplace Psychologist and the owner of Fermion.
-He stays updated on the latest psychology research and shares evidence-based insights.
-The focus of Fermion is "Psychometric Testing for Recruitment" and “Recruitment to Retention: How to Select Good Staff & Keep Them”.
+The focus of Fermion is "Psychometric Testing for Recruitment" and "Recruitment to Retention: How to select good staff and keep them".
 If you would like to learn how to select good staff and keep them, please feel free to contact us at Fermion.

 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”